MikeHannon/tempRepo/206QueryingModels.md

+#Database Queries
-# Database Queries  In other words time to put the M into our MVC.
-(We've built the models, now we need to use them!)
+###Time to put the M into our Django MTV!

+We've built the models, now we need to use them!

 <iframe width="420" height="315" src="https://www.youtube.com/embed/6C06E-Vjx34" frameborder="0" allowfullscreen></iframe>

-Django has a relatively easy to use Object Relationship Mapper (ORM) to help us make queries simply and cleanly.
-(SO FUN!!!).
-We are going to use it a little bit, but not at its full power just yet!
+Django has a relatively easy to use **Object Relationship Mapper** (ORM) to help us *make queries simply and cleanly*.
+You'll love it, but we won't exploit its full power just yet.
+Wait, why not?

-Why you might ask???

-Well that is two fold:

-1)  The first reason is that we want you to understand how to write your own queries to really help you understand database interactions.
+1. We want you to understand how to write your own SQL queries.
+This will solidify a foundation of knowing how your app is interacting with the database.

-2)  Hand-written queries, if they are written correctly are actually faster than many ORMs (they avoid the ORM tax)!
+2. Hand-written queries, if done correctly, are actually *faster* than many ORMs, which levy a speed tax.

-That being said, we are going to use some of the ORM queries right from the gun... and then expand them later, because they do make life easier.
-Some people use these ORMs as follows: Create, Update and Delete = use the ORM as well as easy retrievals, but for more complicated retrievals use hand-written SQL queries.
+That said, we will user *some* ORM queries right from the start, because they certainly make life easier.
+Some developers rely on the ORM for creating, deleting and updating a resource, as well as for easy retrievals, but turn to hand-written SQL queries for more complicated retrievals.

-Now that I've told you this, we are going to start with the ORM.
-Doh!

 Let's get started!